sillyfrog/Automate-Pulse-v2/README.md

 - covers with position as well as tilt are not yet supported (I'm not sure if such a product exists).
 - the integration doesn't make use of rooms and scenes configured in the hub, use the equivalent functionality in Home Assistant instead.
+- when adding new covers, you may need to restart Home Assistant to see the full details _after_ updating the name in the *Pulse 2* app.